UCF/Online-Utilities/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Adds logic for automated degree importer for Online
+* Adds logic for adjusting RFI forms based on a series of ACF fields in the Child-Theme

 = 2.1.0 =
 * Adds logic to pre-select a degree whenever a gravity form is on the page that lists degrees within a drop down.